Chapter 2:

 "Hmmm."
 He tilted his head one way and then another, tapping his chin and contemplating the depths of the pond.
 "Alright.
 That's acceptable."

 Tobira cheered as he leaned back again and gathered more of the stuff than before, working it up under his sleeves, careful not to let his scars peek out.
-He ignored the tingle as best he could, huffing in half a breath before smearing the rest across his face and down his neck as he pushed himself upright again, memories of children playing by the pond flitting around him like ghostly hallucinations.
+He ignored the tingle as best he could, huffing in half a breath before smearing the rest across his face and down his neck as he pushed himself upright again, phantom children playing by the pond flitting around him.
+Just hallucinations.

 It'd only be for a little while.
 Mngh.
 He screwed his face up, smearing a last bit over his nose and valiantly ignoring the smell of literally everything assaulting him.